 Description: Allows the user to format the FLASH file system.
-This will delete all configuration data, event and data logs, certificates and keys.
+This will delete all configuration data, event and data logs, certificates and keys, and reset the card to the factory defaults.
+See "resetToDef" on page 48.

 NOTE: The user must confirm by entering "YES" when prompted.

-apc> format
+Example: apc> format

 Format FLASH file system

-Warning: This will delete all configuration data,

-event and data logs, certs and keys.
+Warning: This will delete all configuration data, event and data logs, certs and keys.

-Enter 'YES' to continue or <ENTER> to cancel:
+Enter 'YES' to continue or <ENTER> to cancel: apc>

-apc>